vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ---
 date: '2022-11-18'
-description: This guide will introduce you to Micrometer in Spring Boot 3, gathering metrics from WebFlux, Reactive streams and producing output to a host of observation infrastructure.
+description: This guide will introduce you to Micrometer in Spring Boot 3, gathering metrics from WebFlux, Reactive streams, and producing output to a host of observation infrastructure.
 lastmod: '2022-11-18'
-linkTitle: Micrometer Observability with Reactive Spring Boot 3
+linkTitle: Reactive Micrometer Observability with Spring Boot 3
-metaTitle: Using Micrometer Observation API with Reactive Spring Boot 3
+metaTitle: Using the Micrometer Observation API  in a reactive Spring Boot 3 application
 patterns:
 - API
 tags: